-Leading senior care providers are looking for the latest in care innovations to serve their community.
-An increasingly safe and popular option is aromatherapy.
-Recognized by The National Center for Complementary and Integrative Health at the U.S. National Institutes of Health as a “complementary health approach,” the practice uses essential oils from plants to address health challenges and support overall wellness.
+Leading senior care providers are constantly looking for the latest in care innovations to serve their community.
+An increasingly safe and popular option is aromatherapy – the practice of using essential oils from plants to address health challenges and support overall wellness.

 Today, more than five million Americans are living with Alzheimer’s disease and related dementias (ADRD).
-By 2050, the number is projected to nearly triple.
-In the wake of an ADRD epidemic, the need to ensure that caregivers are well trained in delivering highly proficient and abundantly sensitive direct care and support is critical.
+By 2050, this number is projected to nearly triple.
+In the wake of an ADRD epidemic, the need for specialized training and support for caregivers is critical to ensure highly proficient and sensitive direct care to this growing population.

 Health literacy is our ability to understand health information and make the best health care decisions.
 A seminal study of these skills has issued a troubling report card: just 12 percent of all adults – and 3 percent of seniors – have proficient health literacy.

 “Low health literacy has been linked to poor health outcomes, such as higher rates of hospitalization and less frequent use of preventive services,” says Callie Whitwell, chief operating officer and founding partner at Lifetime Wellness.
 Her company provides person-centered wellness, life enrichment, and recreational programming to independent living, assisted living, skilled nursing and rehabilitation, and memory care facilities throughout Texas and Oklahoma.

 It’s been called “The Long Goodbye.”
 Alzheimer’s disease and related dementias (ADRD) cause memory decline, cognitive impairment, and eventual loss of daily functioning.
 Today, 5.7 million Americans are living with the disease – with numbers projected to more than double by 2050.